 Keyword stuffing would be a sin, but incorporating keywords in an article without making it look like it has been a force in it can be a difficult task.
 There are plenty of content optimization tools available to help you with it.
 These tools can help naturally integrate the keyword in the blog posts so that your content performs better, and the possibility of ranking higher in search results increases.

 Speaking of keywords, make sure you use the right keyword for the correct page.
 If you do not want your pages to rank poorly for the keywords, then incorporate essential and relevant keywords in the proper ratio in the title, meta description, heading, content body, images, and the internal links of the pages.

-If despite all the efforts your blogs are not ranking as well as they should be, then there is undoubtedly some gaps in your content strategy, which is getting overlooked.
+If despite all the efforts your blogs are not ranking as well as they should be, then there are undoubtedly some gaps in your content strategy, which is getting overlooked.
 Perform a profound content audit, as it will help you determine what needs to be kept, discarded, and improved.
-These new found information, when used with the keywords you are planning to target, will help create quality content, ensuring it rank higher.
+This newfound information, when used with the keywords you are planning to target, will help create quality content, ensuring it rank higher.

 What are the content optimization mistakes that you should avoid?

 After reading the strategies mentioned above you might think to yourself that now you can effectively optimize the content and get it on top of the search results, but in a hurry to do so do not make the following mistakes:

 While we often tend to write duplicate content within our website and forget about it, this confuses the search engine.
 They find it difficult to decide which page is significant and how to rank it.
 Make use of sitemaps to help them know which page is essential.